-- url (Required): URL to download. - md5 (Optional, Defaulted to ""): MD5 hash code to check the downloaded file. - sha1 (Optional, Defaulted to ""): SHA-1 hash code to check the downloaded file. - sha256 (Optional, Defaulted to ""): SHA-256 hash code to check the downloaded file. - filename (Optional, Defaulted to '""): Specify the name of the compressed file if it cannot be deduced from the URL. - keep_permissions (Optional, Defaulted to False): Propagates the parameter to tools.unzip(). - pattern (Optional, Defaulted to None): Propagates the parameter to tools.unzip(). - requester (Optional, Defaulted to None): HTTP requests instance - output (Optional, Defaulted to None): Stream object. - verify (Optional, Defaulted to True): When False, disables https certificate validation. - retry (Optional, Defaulted to 2): Number of retries in case of failure.
+- url (Required): URL to download.
+It can be a list, which only the first one will be downloaded, and the follow URLs will be used as mirror in case of a download error. - md5 (Optional, Defaulted to ""): MD5 hash code to check the downloaded file. - sha1 (Optional, Defaulted to ""): SHA-1 hash code to check the downloaded file. - sha256 (Optional, Defaulted to ""): SHA-256 hash code to check the downloaded file. - filename (Optional, Defaulted to ""): Specify the name of the compressed file if it cannot be deduced from the URL. - keep_permissions (Optional, Defaulted to False): Propagates the parameter to tools.unzip(). - pattern (Optional, Defaulted to None): Propagates the parameter to tools.unzip(). - requester (Optional, Defaulted to None): HTTP requests instance - output (Optional, Defaulted to None): Stream object. - verify (Optional, Defaulted to True): When False, disables https certificate validation. - retry (Optional, Defaulted to 2): Number of retries in case of failure.
 Default is overriden by general. retry in the conan.conf file or an env variable CONAN_RETRY. - retry_wait (Optional, Defaulted to 5): Seconds to wait between download attempts.
 Default is overriden by general.retry_wait in the conan.conf file or an env variable CONAN_RETRY_WAIT. - overwrite: (Optional, Defaulted to False): When True Conan will overwrite the destination file if it exists.
 Otherwise it will raise. - auth (Optional, Defaulted to None): A tuple of user, password can be passed to use HTTPBasic authentication.
 This is passed directly to the requests Python library.
 Check here other uses of the auth parameter: https://requests.readthedocs.io/en/master/user/authentication/#basic-authentication - headers (Optional, Defaulted to None): A dictionary with additional headers.

-16.7.10 tools.get_env()
+16.7.10 tools.get env()